MedCompUnipd/cluster_usage/README.md

    apptainer run --bind /data:/mnt/data my_container.sif -i /mnt/data/input_file.tsv
    ```

 * Be careful in how you name the bind path inside the container, because if there exist already a path with the same name inside the container, its content will be deleted and substituted with the (eventual) content of the host path used for the binding.
-For example, let's assume during the container definition some scripts are copied inside /mnt/data inside the container, and are used by it for the execution of its purpose.
-Then, assuming it needs the same input file as before, using the same command line as the previous point will result in a deletion of the scripts inside the container, because the path /mnt/data is overwritten by the binding operation.
+For example, let's assume during the container definition some scripts are copied inside `/mnt/data` inside the container, and are used by it for the execution of its purpose.
+Then, assuming it needs the same input file as before, using the same command line as the previous point will result in a deletion of the scripts inside the container, because the path `/mnt/data` is overwritten by the binding operation with the content of the hoet's `/data`.
 The correct way to execute the container is to use a different name for the binding, one which will not disrupt any content of its filesystem:
    ```bash
    apptainer exec --bind /data:/mnt/inputs my_container.sif <command> -i /mnt/inputs/input_file.tsv
    ```